Table of Contents

 Hemorrhage and/or Bleeding Dog Neuter Recovery

-According to Dispomed, hemorrhaging typically occurs after neutering because the internal ligatures weren’t secured properly and have slipped out of place.
-The article also suggests that this may require surgery, including opening your dog back up to locate the bleeding.
+Hemorrhaging typically occurs after neutering because the internal ligatures weren’t secured properly and have slipped out of place.
+The article also suggests that this may require additional surgery to locate the source of the bleeding.

 Tips on Male Dog Neuter Recovery

 Your dog will probably recover from his neutering without complications, including any of the others mentioned previously.
-However, while your dog’s in recovery, there are things you can do to prevent any further complications or to help facilitate an easier recovery for your pup.
+However, during the recovery time for neutered dogs, there are things you can do to prevent any further complications or to help facilitate an easier recovery for your pup.
 Some of our tips for dog neuter recovery are

 Follow Your Vet’s Recovery Plan